IBM/cp4ba-jam-in-a-box/docs/24.0.0/Solutions/Client Onboarding/README_2400_ApolloBA_CP4BADemos.md

 The major benefits of using this environment are:

-- Environment can be used for a single-user use case and for running mini-Tech Jams with approximately 10 participants (feedback welcome if you used it more users)
+- Environment can be used for a single-user use case and for running mini-Tech Jams with approximately 10 participants (feedback welcome in case you used it with more users)
 - Client Onboarding scenario and lab artifacts are pre-deployed for you
 - 20 business users have been created that can be given to participants of a mini-Tech Jam